Bioclima00/page.github.io/content/_index.md

       text: |
         <br>

-        The **Bioclima Lab** is dedicated to observing the Earth system from multiple perspectives
+        The **i-Ecoclimatology Lab** is dedicated to observing the Earth system from multiple perspectives

   - block: collection
     content: